 MEETS ANDY WARHOL

-A subsidiary of the PVH Group, Calvin Klein has entered a four-year partnership with the Andy Warhol Foundation that will grant the label unprecedented access to the artist’s works, including thse that have never been published before, and the right to incorporate them in the collections.
+A subsidiary of the PVH Group, Calvin Klein has entered a four-year partnership with the Andy Warhol Foundation that will grant the label unprecedented access to the artist’s works, including those that have never been published before, and the right to incorporate them in the collections.
 The brand’s creative director Raf Simons is a fan of the artist and has already used Warhol’s photo prints on denim, skirts and dresses.
 The Foundation had previously partnered with Comme des Garçons and Dior, but this is its biggest collaboration to date.
 It will last through 2020.

 www.calvinklein.com